Epilogue (Epik High album)

 Epilogue is a special release album from Korean hip-hop group Epik High.
 The album is a collection of unreleased tracks from the group's discography spanning 7 years and 11 albums.
-It is also the first album released without DJ Tukutz, due to his departure for the Korean military in October 2009.
+It is also the first album released without DJ Tukutz, who had enlisted for mandatory military service in October 2009.
 It is also the group's final release under Woollim Entertainment.

 Epilogue debuted #1 on the U.S. iTunes Music Store digital hip-hop/rap charts in addition to charting at #1 in New Zealand, #2 in Australia, #3 in Canada, #9 in Japan, #22 in France, #40 in Germany, and #60 in the United Kingdom.

 The music video for the lead single "Run," premiered on March 8, 2010, featuring L from Infinite.
 In the music video of "Run", others Infinite members also participate: Sunggyu (Guitar), Woohyun (Bass), Sungyeol (Drum), and Sungjong (Keyboard).
 They acted as supporting "band" in the background.